onap/aai-sparky-be/docs/index.rst

 - AAI instance as the main driver behind data.
 - Elasticsearch instance for data storage.
 - search-data-service instance for search functionality.
-- eCOMP Portal instance for authentication.
+- ONAP Portal instance for authentication.